 Prior to calling Thursday night's board of supervisors meeting to order, a new member had to be officially added.
 Standing beside his girlfriend, Megan Snyder, and with his hand on the Bible, Dan McPhillips was sworn in by Magisterial Judge Dan Finello as Warminster's new supervisor.
-McPhillips was selected from a pool of 13 candidates by a 3-1 vote at the March 15 meeting an will serve the remainder of Ellen Jarvis term, ending in 2013.
+McPhillips was from a by a 3-1 vote at the March 15 meeting an will serve the remainder of Ellen Jarvis term, ending in 2013.

 "The nerves get you a little bit the first time you sit up there with the rest of the board," said McPhillips.
 "But I'm excited to be a part of the great things we are going to accomplish in the next year-and-a-half."

 With the addition of McPhillips, the board of supervisors now have a 4-1 Republican majority, including Chairman Leo Quinn, Vice Chairman Tom Panzer and freshman supervisor Mark McKee.

 In an submitted to the media, lone Democrat Frank Feinberg criticized the Republican majority for not choosing a viable Democratic candidate to fill a seat occupied by a Democrat and said the decision showed a lack of biaprtisanship.

 McPhillips declined comment on Feinberg's piece, but Panzer offered his reaction near the end of Thursday night's meeting, making clear he was displeased by Feinberg's action.

 "If Frank felt that way, he should say so in private," said Panzer.
 "This is not a good way to start a collegial working relationship.
 It was completely uncalled for."

 Thursday night's meeting also featured a presentation that Quinn called, "the cool part of the job."